 His altruism is in many ways admirable, but it's clearly not a healthy path to follow, and is ultimately going to be self-defeating (leading to less good for everyone involved, not more).

-So, when we look down the barrel of these two extremes and see that neither of them are right for us, we may ask ourselves this this begs the question: "What is the right amount for us to give to charity?"
+So, when we look down the barrel of these two extremes and see that neither of them are right for us, this begs the question: "What is the right amount for us to give to charity?"

 Let's look at some standard approaches to giving.